taf3/testcases/README.md

 ## Config

 * **env** –  identify devices, setting  environment option.
 Environment config describes all allowed devices for setups.
 Which devices will be used in current run is defined in the setup configuration.
-* **setup**  –  define environment configuration, senvironment setup option.
+* **setup**  –  define environment configuration, environment setup option.
 The env part is a list of devices in the current setup.
 The cross part is a dictionary with cross ids as the keys and the appropriate list of connections as values.

-All configs must be placed in `<tests_root>/config/<env|setup>` directory.
+All configurations must be placed in `<tests_root>/config/<env|setup>` directory.

 More detail about **setup** and **environment** configuration can be found by the following link: [Setup and Environment config ](https://github.com/IBarna/Create-docs-TAF/wiki/3.-Test-execution-preconfiguration)